 If all of the above conditions are met, financial institutions and health care providers may use robocalling to provide consumers with important information.
 However, while a financial institution or healthcare provider can meet the majority of conditions by managing their conduct, the “no charge” condition for calls to wireless phones is problematic because there seems to be no way for the caller to comply with the condition.

 Under the no charge condition, robocalls may not be made to wireless phones if the recipients are charged for those calls or if the calls are counted against any plan limits on number of voice minutes or number of text messages.
 Many consumers use prepaid wireless services where minutes of airtime are purchased in advance and calls and texts sent and received are charged against those purchased minutes balances (i.e., consumers are charged).
-In addition, although less common than it once was, some postpaid service plans contain minute limits and consumers are subject to “overage” charges when they exceed their plan minutes.
+In addition, although less common than it once was, some postpaid service plans contain minute and text limits and consumers are subject to “overage” charges when they exceed their plan minutes or permissible number of text messages.
 In such circumstances, consumers will be charged for robocalls.
 The Robocall Order says that there are third-party solutions that can be used for subscribers of the four nationwide wireless carriers to ensure that called parties are not charged for text messages.
-The FCC had no basis for this conclusion other than a statement made in a prior case by a party that such solutions existed.
+The FCC did not identify those solutions and had no basis for this conclusion other than a statement made in a prior case by a party that such solutions existed.
 We contacted the FCC in an attempt to learn about those “solutions.”
-No one with whom we spoke was aware of them.
+No one with whom we spoke was aware of any.
 Unless such solutions exist and are available (which does not seem to be the case), callers who initiate robocalls to wireless phones will not be able to meet the no charge condition.
-As a result, the healthcare and financial services exemptions discussed in the Robocall Order are subject to a no charge condition that no caller can meet.
+Therefore, the healthcare and financial services exemptions discussed in the Robocall Order are subject to a no charge condition that no caller can meet.
+As a result, all financial-related and health-related non-telemarketing calls to wireless telephone numbers require prior express consent.
+As noted above, the provision of a telephone number may constitute prior express consent to receive non-telemarketing calls that are closely related to the purpose for the number was provided.

 Financial institutions and healthcare providers that plan to rely on the exemptions set forth in the Robocall Order are strongly cautioned that there may not be any available service that would enable them to ascertain whether wireless telephone numbers are associated with services that do not involve per call (whether the call is a voice call or text message) or per minute charges.
 As such, there is significant risk associated with robocalling wireless telephone numbers unless the caller has assurances that the called party will not be charged for the calls.
 One possible solution could be to have the consumer indicate when he or she provides a cell phone number that the consumer is not charged for individual calls or texts.
 Even that solution would be imperfect since a consumer could indicate correctly that he or she is not charged for calls and later switch to a prepaid service without changing his or her phone number.
 The TCPA allows for private lawsuits, including class actions, as well as for statutory damages in the amount of $500 per violation, which can be tripled if a violation is found to be willful.
-Therefore, violation of the TCPA could expose companies using robocalling to a risk of significant financial liability.
+In addition, the FCC has authority to initiate enforcement actions against callers who violate the TCPA and to impose monetary penalties with a base forfeiture amount of $16,000 per violation (the FCC has authority to make downward or upward adjustments to the base forfeiture amount depending on the circumstances of the violation).
+In the case of robocalling, the forfeiture amount is often applied per call with each unlawful call being deemed a separate violation.
+Violation of the TCPA could expose companies using robocalling to a risk of significant financial liability.